juei-dev/adsbmonitor/README.md

   - Added receiver reach graph - still not finished yet though
   - Receiver details (receiver reach circle) is now hidden and can be enabled using RcvDet -button
   - Added receiver minimum altitude / distance graph
+  - Finally made even some cleanup and separated all the scripts to distinct js -files and the styles to the own CSS-file

 ---